 The thumping of the chest, for example, is less a thump and more a pat with a flat hand.
-This is a behaviour to signify strength rather than an intent to attack.
+This is a behavior to signify strength rather than an intent to attack.

-Did you know that the gorilla family is also a cheeky bunch with a sense of humour?
+Did you know that the gorilla family is also a cheeky bunch with a sense of humor?
 They can show a myriad of complex emotions through an incredible variety of gorilla sounds.

 The mountain gorilla belches to show contentment with its current set of circumstances.
 It chuckles and giggles when seeing something silly and even sticks its tongue out as a playful response.